o3de/o3de.org/content/docs/userguide/materials/maps/normal-intro.md

 ---
-description: ' See the following best practices for normal maps in &ALYlong;. '
+description: ' See the following best practices for normal maps in Amazon Lumberyard. '
 title: Working with Normal Maps
 ---
 # Working with Normal Maps {#mat-maps-normal-intro}